 About this artwork

-Coins were the ideal way for Byzantine rulers to rapidly circulate their images throughout the empire and beyond, since they were used to pay for imported merchandise and foreign mercenaries.
+Coins were an ideal way for Byzantine emperors to circulate their images throughout the empire and beyond, since they were used to pay for imported merchandise and to pay foreign mercenaries.
 They could also be employed as powerful vehicles for propaganda, promoting dynastic succession and emphasizing the earthly emperor’s god-given right to rule.

 This coin is a gold solidi weighing 4.5 grams.
 From the fourth century on, the solidus was the preferred gold coin issued by Byzantine emperors.
 The solidus remained essentially unaltered in weight and purity until the tenth century.

 - Byzantine Empire

 - Gift of Emily Crane Chadbourne